This Short Film Perfectly Captures The Promise of ’90s-Era Online Flirting

 WHO: Los Angeles-based animator Sean Buckelew.

 WHY WE CARE: Can it be that it was all so simple then?
-Back in the ’90s, when the possibilities of the internet were just cohering into focus, people were amazed at how easy it was to digitally connect with a stranger.
-That part where the two would have to meet in real life was complicated as all get-out, but the instant ease of finding a potential love interest was brand new, and shimmery with promise.
-This new animated short, which has been screening at film festivals throughout 2017, immortalizes the promise of that moment–partly with the use of a legendary Final Fantasy VIII dance sequence–and also telegraphs some of the heartache that would follow, as online dating evolved into… whatever exactly it has become now.
+Back in the ’90s, when the possibilities of the internet were just coming into focus, people were amazed at how easy it was to digitally connect with a stranger.
+That part where the two would have to meet in real life was complicated as all get-out, but the instant ease of finding a potential love interest was brand new and shimmery with promise.
+This new animated short, which has been screening at film festivals throughout 2017, immortalizes the promise of that moment–partly with the use of a legendary Final Fantasy VIII dance sequence–and also telegraphs some of the heartache that would follow, as online dating evolved into . . . whatever exactly it has become now.